blueneogeo/xtend-tools/README.md

 	// push in your own tweet for testing tweetSteam << test1 << test2 << none

+## Code Pattern: Event Streams

+In most languages with closures, you pass a closure to a class so it can call this closure when there is a result.
+For example, if you load some code in the background, you pass a closure when you have the result.
+However if for example you have an interface and want to listen for results, you can have many listeners.
+Instead of providing listener interfaces to solve this, you can also use public streams.
+An example tells more:

+	// create some class that can have events thrown: class SomeButton {
+		val id = 1234
+		public val onKeydown = Integer.stream
+		public val onKeyup = Integer.stream

+		new(String title) { … etc … }
+		… implementation …
+		// somewhere in the code, do this:
+	  // onKeydown << id
+	}

+	// then to use this elsewhere:
+	val btw = new SomeButton('press me') => [
+		// assign actions to listeners
+		onKeydown >> [ …perform action… ]
+		onKeyup >> [ …perform action… ]
+	]

 ## Code Pattern: Stream Methods